 By working closely together as a staff and with our partner agencies, we firmly believe that we will continue to offer a safe learning environment for all our children.

-Under the Education Act 2002 (section 175/157) schools must "make arrangements to safeguard and promote the welfare of children".
+Under section 175 of the Education Act 2002 (as amended), it is a requirement for school to have arrangements in place to safeguard and promote the welfare of children.

 We will endeavour to provide a safe and welcoming environment where children are respected and valued.